 For many people, finding the motivation to save can be hard work.
 If you have nothing to look forward to and no clear goal to aim for, you are more likely to feel that putting money aside into savings is a pointless exercise.
 By setting yourself goals, you can increase your chances of feeling motivated enough to put money aside, as you will have something to aim for.

-Once you have got used to setting small goals and achieving them by saving up, you can then start to look at bigger things.
-This could be anything from saving towards buying a new car to saving towards a deposit to put down on a house.
-Because you will have become more used to saving from having set smaller goals to start with, you will find that it becomes easier to start saving towards larger goals.
+Once you have gotten used to setting small goals and achieving them by saving up, you can then start to look at bigger things.
+This could be anything from saving towards buying a new car to building up a deposit to put down on a house.
+Once you will have become more used to saving from having set smaller goals to start with, you will find that it becomes easier to start saving towards larger goals.

 Finding the right savings account

 In order to make sure your money works for you, it is advisable to look for the most suitable savings account.
 There are many different savings accounts available, some of which offer instant access and can be opened with very little money and others that require notice for withdrawals and require larger opening deposits.